dOrgTech/OpenRaise/README.md

 - **Multicurrency Reserve** - Allow multiple tokens to be added to reserve as collateralTokens.

 ### Regulatory Features
-- **KYC / Whitelisting** We can use the X list to and accreditation status for US-based investors
+- **KYC / Whitelisting** DAOs may want to ensure that bonding curve investment comes from a KYCed ethereum address.
+The [TPL standard](https://tplprotocol.org/) designed by Open Zeppelin offers this functionality.

 ### Security Features